USDA-FSA/fsa-design-system/guides/accessibility/forms.md

 > Reads the `aria-label` and doesn't read the normal `label`.

-> Screen Reader reads input as: "Car, please enter Make and Model.
-Edit text."
+> Screen Reader reads input as: "Car, please enter Make and Model edit text."

 #### With aria-labeledby pointing at `carmakedescription`